jcrobak/parquet-python/docs/source/details.rst

   the output will also be float, with potential machine-precision errors;
 - only UTF8 encoding for text is automatically handled, although arbitrary byte strings can be written as raw bytes type;
-- the time types have millisecond accuracy, whereas pandas time types normally are nanosecond accuracy;
+- the time types have microsecond accuracy, whereas pandas time types normally are nanosecond accuracy;
 - all times are stored as UTC, and timezone information will be lost;